amtega/ansible_role_apache/README.md

 A list of all the default variables for this role is available in `defaults/main.yml`.

+A list of modules can be passed in apache_aditional_modules list.
+Only ssl module is configured.
+Other modules are installed with defaults.

 This role performs a basic configuration.
 For custom settings you can add .conf files in the conf.d directory inside the apache configuration directory.

 This role provide a vhost.d directory inside the apache configuration directory to store your vhost configurations,

 SSL global and vhost custom directives variables are supplied, witch are filled with raw text format.